TanStack/query/docs/react/guides/important-defaults.md

 title: Important Defaults
 ---

-Out of the box, Tanstack Query is configured with **aggressive but sane** defaults. **Sometimes these defaults can catch new users off guard or make learning/debugging difficult if they are unknown by the user.** Keep them in mind as you continue to learn and use Tanstack Query:
+Out of the box, TanStack Query is configured with **aggressive but sane** defaults. **Sometimes these defaults can catch new users off guard or make learning/debugging difficult if they are unknown by the user.** Keep them in mind as you continue to learn and use TanStack Query:

 - Query instances via `useQuery` or `useInfiniteQuery` by default **consider cached data as stale**.